How Jane’s Addiction Challenged All With ‘Ritual de lo Habitual’

 Watch Jane's Addiction's Video for "Been Caught Stealing"

 Then, at last, came the music.
 On the first half of Ritual de lo Habitual, Jane’s Addiction offered an elastic brand of frantic, funky anti-metal (all except for the brooding “Obvious”), book-ended by the twin hit singles “Stop!” and “Been Caught Stealing.”
 Both of the latter were featured in hit MTV videos.
 Side two, in another twist, found Jane's Addiction swapping radio-friendly brevity for mesmerizing epics like the stunning “Three Days,” mournful “Then She Did…” and Eastern-flavored “Of Course.”
 Each waxed and waned over multiple passages, with always startling results.

 Through it all, Farrell wove in highly imaginative lyrics.
 They were at times eccentric, at times hilarious, at times deeply moving, yet always intensely personal.
 For example, “Then She Did” told of his mother’s suicide when Perry was just four years of age.
 That, in itself, guaranteed a refreshing alternative to so much of the era’s still-prevalent superficial party rock.

-But Ritual de lo Habitual was different in every way, a finely crafted audio/visual catalyst that helped sow the seeds for alternative rock’s imminent rise.
+But Ritual de lo Habitual was different in every way, a finely crafted audio and visual catalyst that helped sow the seeds for alternative rock’s imminent rise.
 Its scale of ambition remains unlike most any other album of the era.
-Alas, Jane’s Addiction initially chose to break up, rather than try and follow it up – further cementing the legend of Ritual de lo Habitual.
+Then Jane’s Addiction broke up rather than try and follow it up – further cementing the legend of Ritual de lo Habitual.